How to use Free Software to learn Japanese, and more.

 Can't I build my own vocabulary deck?

 You should!
-No premade deck can replace mining you own sentences.
+No premade deck can replace mining your own sentences.
 In fact, the example mining deck introduced earlier contains a few dozen example targeted sentence cards to show you how your deck should look like.

 However, it's not a secret that making your own cards from native Japanese content is too difficult in the beginning.
-Premade decks exist to to give beginners a shortcut to understanding native media and help them quickly reach a point where they can start building their own mining decks easily.
+Premade decks exist to give beginners a shortcut to understanding native media and help them quickly reach a point where they can start building their own mining decks easily.

 Intermission